JaMaLa1111/create-station-voices/README.md

 ### Planned features
 - More jingles
-- Ponder scenes
-- A cheap speaker block that can be linked to already placed announcers and will act as a secondary speaker for the announcer
 - A Train-Mounted announcer that will function like a Configurable Announcer but play Audio inside the train when it arrives at a station
 - Display link compatibility (display the  current announcement as text)